Police use of force expert testifies in Quintonio Legrier wrongful death case

 Kapelsohn also said that he only reviews some of the police witness statements and he did not review the statement by Quintonio's father, Antonio.

-Antonio testified Thursday that he was coming down the stairs and he heart those shots, but when he looked outside, he did not see anyone nearby, including the officer.
+Antonio testified Thursday that he was coming down the stairs and he heard those shots, but when he looked outside, he did not see anyone nearby, including the officer.

 Since the expert witness went long, the mother of Quintonio Legrier is expected to testify when the trial resumes on Monday.
 The jury could get the case as early as Wednesday.